The Green family practiced as blacksmiths in Trinity since before 1750. The death of John Green is recorded in the Church records for 1764.

 In 1991, the forge was restored and opened as a museum.
 On June 3, 1991, the Forge was registered as a Heritage Structure by the Heritage Foundation of Newfoundland and Labrador.
 In 1998, the Trinity Historical Society was given the Southcott Award by the Newfoundland Historic Trust for the restoration of the forge.

 In 1999, the forge once again became operational.
 A blacksmith was hired and demonstrations were conducted.
-In 2004, the Society received the prestigious Manning Award from the Historic Sitesabout image Association of Newfoundland and Labrador for work surrounding the forge.
+In 2004, the Society received the prestigious Manning Award from the Historic Sites Association of Newfoundland and Labrador for work surrounding the forge.

-The Forge is open from June 3 to October 4 from 9:30 am - 5:00 pm daily.
-The price of admission is $20.00 per adult.
-Seniors and Students $15.00 per person.
+The Green Family Forge is open from June 3 to October 6 from 9:30 am - 5:00 pm daily.
+The price of admission is $23.00 per adult.
+Seniors and Students $18.00 per person.
 Children and Youth 16 years and younger are admitted free of charge.
-Admission includes entry to seven historic sites in the town: the Visitors Centre, Lester-Garland House, Lester-Garland Premises (Ryan’s Shop), Cooperage, Green Family Forge, Hiscock House and Trinity Museum.
-Visitors may purchase their Trinity Experience pass at the Lester-Garland House.
+Admission includes entry to eight historic sites in the Town: the Visitors Centre, Lester-Garland House, Lester-Garland Premises (Ryan’s Shop), Cooperage, Green Family Forge, Hiscock House, Trinity Museum and Fort Point.